-For many years, the Saugatucket River and its watershed has been without a group to represent it.
+For many years, the Saugatucket River and its watershed have been without an advocacy group.
 Friends of the Saugatucket formed in 2021 not only to advocate for the health of the river, but also to help the surrounding community connect with this wonderful resource that runs straight through the heart of the villages of Peace Dale and Wakefield.
+Our organization values the river and watershed as natural resources and strives to improve their health.
+We work with other organizations and state and local government toward shared goals and operate in a transparent and respectful manner at all times.

 - River Herring Restoration